This site is my way of documenting my quixotic quest to map and explore the historic highways of the great state of Minnesota.

 The static maps on the site have been created using several pieces of software including Adobe Fireworks, Adobe Illustrator, and ArcGIS.

 All of the color photographs on the site are from my own collection unless otherwise credited.
-I currently use a Canon G11.
-Older photos were taken with a Nikon Coolpix 5200.
+I currently use a Canon T5i.
+Older photos were taken with a Canon G11 or Nikon Coolpix 5200.
 If you would like to use one of my photos for non-commercial purposes, please drop me an email (see contact info below).
 I am 99.9% sure that I will allow it, as long as appropriate credit is given.

-Hi, I'm Andrew, a candidate in the Master of Geographic Information Science Program at the University of Minnesota.
-I graduated from the University of Minnesota with a B.S. in Geography in 2003.
+Hi, I'm Andrew Munsch.
+I am a GIS Analyst at the University of Minnesota.
+I earned a Master of Geographic Information Science in 2014, and a B.S. in Geography in 2003, both from the University Minnesota.
 I currently reside in Minneapolis.
 When I'm not working on this site I like to dabble in Rock and/or Roll.

 If you have any questions, suggestions, or corrections for me, feel free to email me: firstname.lastname@example.org.